 Retail price in 150 cm length: 699 euro

-The Audioquest Diamond was delivered along with the brought in to be reviewed in combination with the Audio Aan Zee Ultra Flow Music Server but I couldn’t help my curiosity and compared the cable with 2 other cables using 3 different USB DACs.
+The Audioquest Diamond was delivered along with the Audio Aan Zee Ultra Flow Music Server but I couldn’t help my curiosity and compared the cable with 2 other cables using 3 different USB DACs.
 As an added bonus, the minuscule Audioquest DragonFly USB DAC was also brought in to offer some perspective, but I’ll report about that in a separate review.

-As always, all units and cables were well warmed up and ran in and circumstances (placement of the unit, position in power extensionblock, phase, powercable used, interlinks used, input on the preamp, volume level etc) were kept as close as possible amongst comparisons.
+As always, all units and cables were well warmed up and ran in and circumstances (placement of the unit, position in power distribution block, phase, power cable used, interlinks used, input on the preamp, volume level etc) were kept as close as possible amongst comparisons.

 KingRex uArt Straight